D Ionian scale for guitar.

 The tones in these chords correspond to the tones of the D Ionian mode.

 Related to this scale is the D Ionian #5, being the third mode of the Harmonic Minor.
-It is identical to the D Ionian except for the augmented fifth.
+It is identical with the D Ionian except for the augmented fifth.
 It can be displayed as follows:

 The D Ionian #5 contains the same notes as the B Harmonic Minor Scale, but starts on another note.